claycarson/claycarson.github.io/_posts/Newsletter/2020-02-01-Newsletter.md

 title:  February 2020
 date:   2020-02-01
 category: Newsletter
-description: Federer's finesse, James Bond watches, charting MLB pitches, scissors, maps, Roy family theme songs, and more.
+description: Federer's finesse, James Bond watches, charting MLB pitches, scissors, maps, Roy family theme songs, and more
 ---

 This newsletter is a collection of things I have found in the last month that I enjoyed, found interesting, or simply wanted to share.